Get Started with Artificial Intelligence

 Time to Get Fluent in AI

 Artificial intelligence (AI) has been a dream of many storytellers and sci-fi fans for years.
-But for a long time most people hadn’t given AI much serious thought because it was always something that might happen far into the future.
+But most people hadn’t given AI much serious thought because it was always something that might happen far into the future.
 Well, researchers and computer scientists haven’t been waiting for tomorrow to arrive, they’ve been working hard to make the dream of AI into a reality.
-In fact, some have said we’ve already entered the Age of AI.
+In fact, as you know, we’re already well into the Age of AI.

 [AI-generated images using DreamStudio at stability.ai.
 The first uses the prompt, “A closeup of a person sitting at a typewriter, drawn in the style of fun 2D vector artwork.”
 The second uses the prompt, “The scene is in a university classroom, there’s a blackboard in the background with a sketch of a neural network.
 In the foreground is a college student typing on computer, drawn in the style of fun 2D vector artwork.”]

-It’s unclear just how deeply AI will become part of our daily lives.
-But what is certain is that for us to have meaningful conversations about AI, we need a shared vocabulary and a solid foundation of core concepts to build upon.
-As it stands, if you ask 10 people to define artificial intelligence, you’re likely to get 10 different answers.
-In this badge we try to reach an agreed-upon definition by exploring AI’s current capabilities.
-We also investigate how computer scientists create the AI systems that perform such incredible feats.
+For many, AI is already a part of our work, school, and personal lives, and that part will likely grow as AI capabilities advance.
+For us to have meaningful conversations about AI, we need a shared vocabulary and a solid foundation of core concepts to build upon.
+As it stands, if you ask 10 people to define artificial intelligence, you’re likely to get 10 different answers based on how it impacts their lives.
+In this badge we explore some of AI’s current capabilities and uses.

 The Difficulty of Defining AI

 Science fiction isn’t the only thing that’s complicated our view of AI.
-Generally speaking, we humans tend to think quite highly of ourselves; the benchmark by which everything else is measured.
-So when we speak of artificial intelligence, we can’t help but to compare it to our own intelligence.
+Generally speaking, we humans tend to think highly of ourselves; the benchmark by which everything else is measured.
+So when we speak of artificial intelligence, we can’t help but to compare it to our own intelligence and our abilities to learn and act on what we know.
 The problem is that humans aren’t the only intelligent beings out there.
 Animals, from crows to octopuses, use tools and problem solving to perform complex tasks.
 Even slime molds can solve mazes if given enough time.

-And as we’ve begun to appreciate the huge spectrum of intelligence in the animal kingdom, we’ve also started to recognize the great diversity in our own human intelligence.
-Maybe you’ve met someone who’s fantastic at public speaking but can’t do math to save their life.
+As we’ve begun to appreciate the wide spectrum of intelligence in the animal kingdom, we’ve also started to recognize the great diversity in our own human intelligence.
+Maybe you know someone who’s fantastic at public speaking but can’t do math to save their life.
 Or someone who can always tell when you’re feeling a little anxious, but would trip over a soccer ball at the first opportunity.
-The point is that our intelligence is expressed in many, specialized forms.
+The point is that our intelligence is expressed in many specialized forms.
 We need to think of artificial intelligence in the same way.
 There are specific kinds of AI that are good at specific kinds of tasks.
-So let’s bring some definition to what we mean by artificial intelligence by taking a close look at what AI can do today.
+So let’s define artificial intelligence by taking a close look at what AI can do today.

 Main Types of AI Capabilities

 Right now there’s no singular AI that’s good at everything.
-That idea, known as general AI, is still far into the future.
-Instead, over the years we’ve developed several specialized AI systems that are designed to perform specific tasks.
+That idea, known as general AI, is still somewhere in the future.
+Instead, over the years we’ve developed specialized AI systems that are designed to perform specific tasks.
 The kinds of tasks they do generally fall into one of a few broader categories.

 Numeric Predictions